Robert E. Murray: Political activity

 On August 14, 2012, Murray hosted Mitt Romney at Murray Energy's Century coal mine in Beallsville, Ohio.
 Several miners contacted a nearby morning talk radio host, David Blomquist, to complain that they were forced to attend the rally without pay.
-Murray chief operating officer Robert Moore said: "Attendance was mandatory but no one was forced to attend the event."
+Murray Energy's chief operating officer Robert Moore said: "Attendance was mandatory but no one was forced to attend the event."
 Murray closed the mine the day of the rally and suspended pay to workers, arguing that the rally was important to the coal industry and that attending was in the workers' "best interest".
 Murray and his corporation were a major donor to Romney and other Republicans, and employees reported frequent instances of political pressure from management.

 In October 2012, the non-profit group Citizens for Responsibility and Ethics in Washington filed a complaint with the Federal Election Commission against Murray and his company alleging violations of federal campaign law in which employees of Murray Energy were required to give one percent of their salary to the company's political action committee.

 On November 9, 2012, three days following the presidential election, Murray laid off 156 workers, citing a supposed "war on coal" by the Obama administration as the reason for his decision.

 During the 2016 American presidential election, Murray Energy donated over $300,000 towards candidate Donald Trump's inauguration.
 A memo from Murray itemized a list of 16 energy actions he desired, including giving subsidies to nuclear and coal plants, reducing mine safety regulations, and reducing environmental oversight.
 The memo was given to Vice President Mike Pence.
 A similar memo was given to Department of Energy head Rick Perry, and Murray said he gave the memo to Trump.